 Well-child visits, also known as Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) services, are important to make sure children are healthy and stay healthy.
-The EPSDT benefit covers all medically necessary and preventive health care services for members up to age 21.
+The EPSDT benefit covers all medically necessary and preventive health care services for members age 20 and under.
 Both sick and well care services are provided by your PCP at no cost.